-The Coronavirus outbreak has seen life change for us all over the past few months.
-You may understandably feel worried, frightened or helpless about the current ever changing situation.
-It's important to remember that it's OK to have these feelings, and that everyone reacts differently.
-This situation is temporary and, for most of us, these difficult feelings will pass.
+The Coronavirus outbreak saw life change for us all over the past few years.
+The situation may have made you feel more worried, frightened or helpless at times - it's important to remember that it's OK to have these types of feelings, and that everyone reacts differently.

-The good news is that there are many simple things we can still all do to take care of our mental health and wellbeing.
-In this section you can find useful information, resources and support to help yourself and others.
+The good news is that there are many simple things we can do to take care of our mental health and wellbeing - visit our main Workforce wellbeing support staff web page for useful information and advice and access to dedicated support routes.

 If you, or someone you know is struggling, then you should seek the advice and support of your GP.